bghira/SimpleTuner/documentation/DREAMBOOTH.md

 After a number of training experiments, it seems as though a 'similar enough' celebrity is the best choice, especially if prompting the model for the person's real name ends up looking dissimilar.

+# Exponential moving average (EMA)

+A second model can be trained in parallel to your checkpoint, nearly for free - only the resulting system memory (by default) is consumed, rather than more VRAM.

+Applying `use_ema=true` in your config file will enable this feature.

 # CLIP score tracking

 If you wish to enable evaluations to score the model's performance, see [this document](/documentation/evaluation/CLIP_SCORES.md) for information on configuring and interpreting CLIP scores.